tavip/linux/Documentation/labs/app_dev_debug.rst

 into the executable at the time of the link-editing.

-Generally, to get a multiple-source executable, it's customary to compile each source to the object mode and then link-editing them:
+Generally, to get a multiple-source executable, it's customary to compile each source to the object file and then link-editing them:

 .. code-block:: bash